thszk/SentimentAnalysis/README.md

 ### Execution

-After installing all dependencies, you need to make some settings to run the site.
-Run the commands below from root project directory:
+After installing all dependencies, you need to run the commands below from root project directory:

 To install Node.js dependencies: